Efficient Joining Failure Assessment of Multi-material Car Bodies in Crash

 Nonlinear Cohesive Zone Modeling for Adhesives

-Presented By Tobias Waffenschmidt (3M Deutschland GmbH)
+Presented By Tobias Waffenschmidt (3M Deutschland)

 In many engineering applications, the integrity of adhesive bonds must be ensured over service life when exposed to mechanical stresses.
 In order to assess the structural integrity of adhesive bonds numerically, there is an increasing need to efficiently model and simulate the strength, damage and f...Read Full Abstract In many engineering applications, the integrity of adhesive bonds must be ensured over service life when exposed to mechanical stresses.
 In order to assess the structural integrity of adhesive bonds numerically, there is an increasing need to efficiently model and simulate the strength, damage and failure behavior of adhesives.
 This includes i) structural adhesives (e.g. curable epoxy-, acrylate-, or polyurethane based adhesives which exhibit thermosetting behavior) but also ii) pressure-sensitive adhesives (adhesive tapes) which behave more elastomeric-like.
 Pressure-sensitive adhesives, in particular, typically exhibit a highly nonlinear elastic-viscoelastic material behavior including strains at failure of up to 500% or more.
 This makes a numerical treatment using conventional continuum finite elements difficult if not completely infeasible.
 One approach to circumvent these deficiencies is cohesive zone modeling.
 Cohesive zone models make use of constitutive traction-separation laws which enable to incorporate damage and failure mechanisms for adhesives straightforwardly and do not render mesh-dependent results as it would be the case for continuum-based techniques.
 In particular, the incorporation of the strong nonlinear and rate-dependent response seems to be challenging, because the conventional bilinear traction-separation laws which are available in basically all commercially available finite element software packages are not sufficient to model such complex material behavior.
 On the other hand, self-implemented user-subroutines which may be used as an alternative are mostly not feasible to be used in an industrial environment due to the high implementation effort, inferior robustness and higher computational cost which mostly prohibits straightforward usage for large-scale simulation problems.